ndleah/python-mini-project/Youtube_video_download/README.md

 <!--Remove the below lines and add yours -->

-This program serve for downloaded videos from youtube
+This program allows users to download video from Youtube given an url.

 ## ⚙️ Languages or Frameworks Used